sonalvijit/cve/README.md

 # CVE Walkthrough

+## INTRO

+Practicing Infamous CVE Walkthroughs via Docker Containers.
+By this, learners and security researchers can safely study how these vulnerabilities were exploited in real-world scenarios without risking their host machines.

 This repository contains walkthroughs and simulations for various CVEs (Common Vulnerabilities and Exposures).
 Each folder represents a specific CVE and includes relevant files for understanding, exploiting, and mitigating the vulnerability.

 ## Folder Structure